 The ingredients that you may find in recipes for DIY toothpastes are quite different from the ingredients in commercial toothpastes.
 Some recipes include ingredients you'd find around the house, like lemon juice, coconut oil and baking soda.
 Other recipes incorporate ingredients like clay or charcoal.

-For flavor and scent, people may add essential oils like spearmint, peppermint or cinnamon.
+For flavour and scent, people may add essential oils like spearmint, peppermint or cinnamon.

 Advantages of Homemade Toothpaste